-In general, you can say that WTC is a lot about the race and competing; whereas, Challenge focuses more on the overall experience and to open the distance up for more people to participate.
-For example, Challenge does a lot for making the events family-friendly.
+In general, you can say that WTC is a lot about race and competing, whereas the challenge focuses more on the overall experience and open the distance up for more people to participate.
+For example, the challenge does a lot for making the events family-friendly.

-Read more about the two biggest Ironman Triathlon Race organizers here:
+Read more about the two most prominent Ironman Triathlon Race organizers here:

 How much training does it take to complete an Ironman?

-Training of three different facets, swimming, cycling and running, are time-consuming.
-It’s no wonder that a lot of people see Ironman triathlon as a lifestyle, instead of just a hobby.
+Training three different facets, swimming, cycling, and running, is time-consuming.
+So it’s no wonder that many people see Ironman triathlon as a lifestyle instead of just a hobby.

-Doing Ironman Triathlon is something that draws you in and something that can fill a lot of your waking hours.
-This is of course fine, if that’s what you want.
+Doing Ironman Triathlon draws you in and is something that can fill a lot of your waking hours.
+This is, of course, fine if that’s what you want.
 For the majority of us, we are just normal people.
-We have families, jobs and other interests that we need and want to prioritize, too.
+We have families, jobs, and other interests that we need and want to prioritize, too.

-With the sport growing in popularity, it has gone from something crazy endurance nerds do, to something that completely normal people can do.
-With this, training smart and not just hard has also become very popular.
+With the sport growing in popularity, it has gone from something crazy endurance nerds do to something that completely ordinary people can do.
+Training smart and not just hard has also become very popular with this.

 In the 80s and 90s, most people training for an Ironman race would put in a lot of hours.
 And with many, we are talking + 20 hours per week.

-The problem fort most normal people is that they don’t have that amount of time available.
+The problem for most ordinary people is that they don’t have that amount of time available.
 But also, most people would not be able to train that much.
 It’s simply too much time and wear and tear on the body.
-They would get injuries and maybe even overtrain.
+So they would get injuries and maybe even overtrain.

-As a good ground rule, I normally say if you train on average 10-12 hours per week and you have between 8-10 months to train before your first Ironman race, you are good to go.
+As a good ground rule, I usually say if you train on average 10-12 hours per week and you have between 8-10 months to prepare before your first Ironman race, you are good to go.

 This amount of training is something that most people can fit into their lives and balance among other priorities.
-That doesn’t mean that it is easy, but for most it’s possible.
+Of course, that doesn’t mean that it is easy, but for most, it’s possible.

-I did an experiment that lasted a few weeks, where I noted all the time I spent on triathlon training, because the number of effective hours you train is just one part.
-You also have to go to the pool, fix your bike, etc. My experience was that I should multiply my effective hours of training such as for every ten hours of actual training, I can count on four more hours of extra things I must do to be able to train.
+I did an experiment that lasted a few weeks, where I noted all the time I spent on triathlon training because the number of practical hours you train is just one part.
+You also have to go to the pool, fix your bike, etc. My experience was that I should multiply my effective hours of training, such as for every ten hours of actual training, I can count on four more hours of extra things I must do to be able to train.

 The Art of Starting Easy

-To start easy means that the risk of injuries and sickness will be minimized.
-Starting easy is more difficult than it sounds.
-When you set off on a big project like this, you must be dedicated and really want to succeed.
+To start easy means that triathletes will minimize the risk of injuries and sickness.
+Starting easy is more complicated than it sounds.
+When you set off on a big project like this, you must be dedicated and want to succeed.
 This dedication can sometimes result in training too much, which will not help you in any way.